ss-rajan/Cyclistic2023/Capstone1.md

 > #### Data manipulation

-There are 3 additional columns created for better analysis of our data set.
+There are 3 additional columns created with this [query](Data_manipulation.sql) for better analysis of our data set along with the existing columns.

 1. **Ride Duration (in minutes)**: The column allows for a deeper understanding of customer behavior, helping the company identify peak usage times and optimize bike availability.